Get the latest from the Gantt & subscribe to our mailing list.

 - Culture - 2-12.C.2.1 Explain how artistic expressions of diverse cultures contribute to the community

-The Gantt Center does not have lunch facilities onsite, however, food service is available at several nearby restaurants and the Levine Center for the Arts and Uptown business district features several outdoor areas and atriums where groups can eat.
+The Gantt Center does not provide lunch facilities or a dinning space.
+There are a plethora of restaurants in the heart of Charlotte, along South Tryon Street.
+The Levine Center for the Arts, The Green and Uptown business district features several outdoor areas and atriums where groups can eat within walking distance.